The 25 best left-backs in world football - ranked

 The full-back revolution hasn't merely been restricted to the right side of the pitch, even if that is where many of the tagged revolutionaries strut their stuff.

-Being deployed at left-back was once an insult; it's where you'd likely see the worst player on the team attempt to impress if you strolled down to your local playing fields on a Sunday morning.
+Being deployed at left-back was once an insult; it's where the worst player on the team attempted to impress down on the local playing fields on a Sunday morning.
 It was a position nobody wanted to play.

 However, the rapid evolution of the sport in the 21st century has morphed the left-back position into a desirable one.
 It's an incredibly demanding function with modern-day tactical obsessives trying their utmost to complicate the role as much as they can.
 Thanks, Pep.